duck8823/duci/README.md

              duck8823/duci
 ```

-If you wont to clone with SSH,
+When you want to clone with SSH in container,
 ```
 $ docker run -p 8080:8080 \
              -e GITHUB_API_TOKEN=<your toekn> \